 Before the COVID-19 pandemic, training on labour relations at Momentum Metropolitan was in person.
 During the pandemic, however, these presentations became video conferences.
 It became more difficult to relay the content, which was filled with complex and legal jargon.

-The client asked us to turn the existing content into a digital document that could then be shared with managers.
-The existing content consisted of various Powerpoint presentations, and we had to reorganise and rewrite a lot of the content.
+2) to turn the content into a digital document that could then be shared with managers.

 The client gave us a draft document with all the relevant legal information, and asked us to rewrite and reorganise the content to be easier to understand and less formal.
 We had to rewrite or explain the legal terms to make everything clear.
 We added in suggestions for the reader in the copy (e.g. “What is this again?
 Find the definition on page 50”).

-These suggestions formed part of the layout, and lend an interactive feel to the guide.
+These suggestions formed part of the layout, and provided an interactive use to the guide.
 We also added definitions of difficult terms and explanations on the differences between concepts.

 Our favourite layout in this guide was an infographic showing the Performance Improvement process.
 We used a board game style to show the various stages of this process.
 This transformed what would have been a laborious read into a fun and meaningful one, complete with ladders, arrows and icons.
 This made the process more approachable and less intimidating for the reader.